Updated 02/14/18: It turns out that HomePod can leave rings on certain wood finishes. Be careful where you place it, or place something underneath it.

 From an early release of the HomePod firmware, developer Avery Magnotti was able to dig out the custom sounds Apple designed for it.
 Below you can listen to how HomePod alarm will wake you up in the morning, plus other system sounds.

 What can you ask Siri to do?

 You can ask Siri to send a text message to your friend, start playing the latest episode of your favorite podcast, and get the latest updates in news, sports, traffic, and weather.
 You can also use voice commands to set alarms, timers, and reminders.
-In addition, Siri on the HomePod can help you answer some of your most burning questions like, “What’s the best Korean barbecue restaurant nearby?” or “Did the Warriors win last night?”
+In addition, Siri on HomePod can help you answer some of your most burning questions like, “What’s the best Korean barbecue restaurant nearby?” or “Did the Warriors win last night?”

-Does it have a touchscreen?
+Does it have a touch screen?

 Can it control HomeKit devices?

 Yes!
 You can ask Siri to turn on the lights, close the shades, or activate a scene that you’ve pre-set in the Home app.
 HomePod can even control these devices when you’re not home via the Home app, giving you the power to remotely control your devices from anywhere.
-So far, HomeKit compatible with connected devices from Ecobee, Honeywell, August, Kwikset, Philips Hue, Lutron, and more.
+So far, HomeKit is compatible with connected devices from Ecobee, Honeywell, August, Kwikset, Philips Hue, Lutron, and more.

 What about audio specs?

 Apple wanted to create a speaker that delivered state-of-the-art sound that “rocks the house.”
-The HomePod includes an Apple-designed four-inch woofer for a deeper bass and seven beam-forming tweeters for high frequency acoustics.
+HomePod includes an Apple-designed four-inch woofer for a deeper bass and seven beam-forming tweeters for high frequency acoustics.
 All of this was designed to “preserve the richness and intent of the original recordings.”
 Of course, we won’t be able to vouch for this until we get to listen to it later this year.